-If your child has the disease, ask his doctor how you can make sure he gets the nutrients he needs to grow.
+- If your child has the disease, ask their doctor how you can make sure they get the nutrients they need to grow.

-- Limit foods with phosphates (like hot dogs, soda, or other fizzy drinks).
-These can draw calcium from your body.
+- Limit foods with phosphates, like soda and other fizzy drinks.
+These can pull calcium from your bones.

-- Eat foods high in calcium, such as low-fat dairy products, dark green vegetables like collard greens and kale, and foods made with extra calcium, also called calcium-fortified foods.
+- Eat foods high in calcium such as low-fat dairy products, dark green vegetables like collard greens and kale, and foods with added calcium like some cereals and orange juices.

 A dietitian can help you plan meals to keep you or your child healthy.
-Your child’s doctor will check her regularly to see that her growth is on track.
+Your child's doctor will check them regularly to see that their growth is on track.

-If the calcium levels in your body drop very low, you may need to get calcium through a daily injection or an IV.
-Your doctor will also check your heart to make sure it’s working well.
-Once the calcium levels are normal again, you can go back to your regular treatment.
+If normal calcium levels in your body are hard to maintain, you may need to get an injection of PTH.
+Once your calcium levels are normal again, you can go back to your regular treatment.

 Taking Care of Yourself